 Start Early: 3 to 4 Months Before the Baby Arrives

-The biggest mistake new parents make is waiting until the last minute.
-Dogs are creatures of routine, and a baby disrupts every routine they know.
-Starting early gives your dog time to adjust gradually rather than having their entire world change overnight.
+Back when I spent five years working at a clinic in Portland, expecting parents constantly asked me how to handle their dogs.
+The biggest mistake I saw?
+Waiting until the third trimester.
+Dogs are absolute creatures of habit.
+A new baby disrupts every routine they've ever known.
+Starting early gives your dog time to adjust gradually, rather than having their entire world flipped overnight.

 Adjust the Schedule Now

-If your dog currently gets a 7:00 AM walk that will shift to 6:00 AM or become shorter after the baby arrives, start making that change now.
-Gradually shift walk times, feeding times, and play sessions to match the schedule you realistically expect to maintain with a newborn.
+If your dog currently gets a 7:00 AM walk that'll inevitably shift to 6:00 AM, start making that change today.
+Gradually shift walk times, feeding times, and play sessions.
+Match the schedule you realistically expect to maintain with a newborn.

 Teach Essential Commands

-If your dog does not already have a solid foundation in these commands, start training immediately:
+If your dog doesn't already have a solid foundation in these commands, start training immediately:

 - "Go to your place."
-Teach your dog to go to a specific bed or mat and stay there until released.
-This is invaluable when you are feeding, changing, or soothing the baby.
+Teach them to go to a specific bed or mat and stay there until released.
+This is invaluable when you're feeding, changing, or soothing the baby.
+(It's the only way I survive dinner time with my two-year-old Australian shepherd, Maple.)

 - "Leave it."
-Your dog needs to understand that baby items -- pacifiers, blankets, toys -- are off-limits.
+They need to understand that baby items—pacifiers, blankets, toys—are strictly off-limits.

 - "Gentle."
 Practice rewarding your dog for soft, calm interactions.
-Offer treats from a closed fist and only open your hand when the dog uses a gentle mouth.
+Offer treats from a closed fist.
+Only open your hand when they use a gentle mouth.

 - "Off."
-If your dog has been allowed on furniture, decide now whether that will continue.
-If not, retrain before the baby arrives.
+If your dog currently sleeps on the furniture, decide right now if that'll continue.
+If not, retrain them before the baby arrives.

 Address Behavioral Issues

-Any existing behavioral problems will be amplified by the stress of a new baby in the home.
-If your dog has resource guarding, separation anxiety, reactivity to sounds, or a tendency to jump, address these with a qualified trainer now.
-Do not wait.
+Any existing behavioral problems will just amplify under the stress of a newborn.
+If your dog has resource guarding, separation anxiety, reactivity to sounds, or a jumping habit, address these with a qualified trainer now.
+Don't wait.
+(I volunteer monthly at Multnomah County Animal Shelter, and I've seen way too many surrenders because of this exact oversight.)

 2 Months Before: Introduce New Sights, Sounds, and Smells